key-chi/tiny-faces-pytorch/README.md

 # tiny-faces-pytorch

 This is a PyTorch implementation of Peiyun Hu's [awesome tiny face detector](https://github.com/peiyunh/tiny).
+Additionally see the repo at [sunwood-ai-labs](https://github.com/Sunwood-ai-labs/tiny-faces-pytorch) for example updates.

-We use (and recommend) **Python 3.6+** for minimal pain when using this codebase (plus Python 3.6 has really cool features).
+We use **Python 3.8** for minimal updates when using this codebase.

 **NOTE** Be sure to cite Peiyun's CVPR paper and this repo if you use this code!